The serene Japanese gardens of Aichi | AichiNow-OFFICIAL SITE FOR TOURISM AICHI

 Nagoya CityShirotori Garden

-Feel the history and spiritual draw of Japan’s 2nd most important Shinto shrine.
-Pay your respects to the gods, relax walking in the forests of the precincts, and check out the Nobunaga Wall, dedicated by war-lord and local hero, Oda Nobunaga.
+Feel the history and spiritual draw of Japan’s 2nd-most important Shinto shrine.
+Pay your respects to the gods, relax walking in the forest precincts, and check out the Nobunaga Wall, dedicated by past military macho and local hero Oda Nobunaga.

-Inuyama CityUrakuen Japanese Garden & National Treasure teahouse Jo-an
+Inuyama CityUrakuen Japanese Garden and National Treasure Joan Teahouse

-Inuyama’s famed Urakuen Garden is named after the tea-master warrior, Oda Uraku, younger brother of the mighty warlord Oda Nobunaga, and home to Uraku’s National Treasure listed Jo-an teahouse.
-See the teahouse and other traditional structures amongst the year round captivating beauty of these gardens.
+Inuyama’s famed Urakuen Garden is named after the warrior tea master, Oda Uraku, younger brother of the mighty warlord Oda Nobunaga, and home to Joan Teahouse—a national treasure.
+Admire the teahouse and other traditional structures, accented by the year-round captivating beauty of the garden.

 Inuyama CityInuyama Castle

-One of only 12 remaining castles in original condition, and the smallest and oldest remaining keep of the 5 National Treasure designated castles, Inuyama Castle is an excellent example of 16th century castle architecture.
+One of only 12 remaining castles in their original state and the smallest and oldest remaining keep of the five castles designated as national treasures, Inuyama Castle is an excellent example of 16th-century castle architecture.

 Inuyama Castle

-The Edo period samurai, literati and intellectual, Ishaikawa Jozan, was a vassal of Tokugawa Ieyasu.
-Born in modern-day Anjo City, Ishikawa Jozan was the founder of the Shise-do temple in Kyoto, whose gardens are considered masterworks.
-The gardens he designed were recreated on the site of his birth in Anjo City, and remain one of the greatest gardens in Japan.
+The Edo period samurai literati and intellectual, Ishaikawa Jozan, was a vassal of national hero Tokugawa Ieyasu.
+Born in modern-day Anjo City, Ishikawa Jozan was the founder of the Shisedo temple in Kyoto, whose gardens are considered masterworks.
+The gardens he designed were recreated on the site of his birth in Anjo City and remain one of the greatest gardens in Japan.

 Denpark

 Denpark is a compact theme park based on the architecture and agriculture of Denmark.
-Found in quiet Anjo City, Denpark’s shops sell Danish goods, café’s sell Danish beer, and there are Danish houses, even a Danish windmill to create the atmosphere of Denmark in Aichi.
+Located in quiet Anjo City, Denpark’s shops sell Danish goods, cafés sell Danish beer, and there are Danish-style houses—even a Danish windmill to create the atmosphere of Aichi's own little Denmark.

 Denpark